MTV Splitsvilla: Season 9

-Splitsvilla 9, styled as Splitsvilla IX, is the ninth season of Indian reality show MTV Splitsvilla.
+Splitsvilla 9, is the ninth season of Indian reality show MTV Splitsvilla.
 Shot in Puducherry, the season was hosted by Rannvijay Singh and Sunny Leone.
 The show premiered on 11 June 2016.
 This season had fifteen celebrity boys and six girls with the theme "Where Women Rule".
 The boys were not given the power to dump any girl.
 Three princesses and two warriors joined as wild card entries.
 Martina was the first queen followed by Rajnandini and then Kavya.
 The season finale aired on 8 October 2016 and was won by Gurmeet Singh Rehal and Kavya Khurana.